-This sub-section is amended add "of Conservation" when referring to the "Department."
-The purpose of this change is to clarify and make specific PRC sections 2207(d)(1) and (d)(2)(A).
+This sub-section is amended to change "reporting calendar year" to "calendar reporting year" and add "of Conservation" when referring to the "Department."
+The purpose of these changes is to clarify and make specific PRC sections 2207(d)(1) and (d)(2)(A).
 These changes are necessary to make the regulatory language consistent throughout the entire section.